waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Untested Assumptions & Alternative Hypotheses
 *   **Farfetch'd Puzzle:** My current hypothesis is that interacting with the Farfetch'd from a specific direction pushes it in the opposite direction. **Alternative Hypothesis:** The Farfetch'd's movement is a fixed, scripted sequence, and each interaction simply advances it to the next point on its path, regardless of my approach vector. **Test:** If approaching from the south (15, 26) does not push it north, the 'push' hypothesis is weakened or incorrect.

+*   **`reachability_analyzer` Discrepancy:**
-*   **`reachability_analyzer` Discrepancy:** My current conclusion is that the tool is correct and the system-flagged unseen tiles are unreachable due to an unseen obstacle like a one-way ledge. **Alternative Hypothesis:** The tool's A* or map parsing logic still contains a subtle flaw that fails on this specific map's layout, possibly missing a traversable tile type or special movement rule. **Test:** The only definitive test would be an exhaustive manual exploration of all paths leading toward the flagged coordinates, which is currently inefficient.
-I will proceed by trusting the tool but remain aware of this alternative possibility.
+    *   **Current Conclusion:** The tool is correct.
+The system-flagged unseen tiles are unreachable due to an unseen obstacle, most likely the `CUT_TREE` at (8, 25).
+    *   **Alternative Hypothesis:** The tool's A* or map parsing logic contains a subtle flaw that fails on this specific map's layout, possibly missing a traversable tile type or special movement rule.
-*   **`path_finder` Discrepancy:** The tool consistently reports 'No path found' for the western unseen tiles flagged by the system alert. **Alternative Hypothesis:** The pathfinding logic may have a subtle flaw, possibly related to an un-documented tile interaction specific to this area. **Test:** A definitive test would require manual exploration of all possible paths, which is currently inefficient.
-I will trust the tool but remain aware of this possibility.
+    *   **Test to Disprove:** If I obtain HM01 Cut, use it on the tree at (8, 25), and the unseen tiles are *still* unreachable, then this alternative hypothesis becomes highly likely.
+At that point, I MUST perform a full diagnostic on the `reachability_analyzer` tool using `run_code` with print statements to trace its logic on this map's XML data.